Milestones of Progress

 2021: Welcome to Tana Hargest, Gender Justice’s New Deputy Director!

-Gender Justice added Deputy Director Tana Hargest, an instrumental new member to the leadership team to help grow and strengthen our organization for the next chapter of our work.
+Gender Justice added Deputy Director Tana Hargest, an instrumental new member of the leadership team, to help grow and strengthen our organization for the next chapter of our work.

 Gender Justice and co-counsel Best & Flanagan LLP secured a $218,500 settlement and significant policy changes from the Buffalo-Hanover-Montrose School District over its discrimination against a transgender student, Matt Woods.
 As a student at Buffalo Community Middle School, Matt was repeatedly isolated from his classmates by the school, including being limited to a single restroom facility no other student was required to use.
 This experience of discrimination and harassment caused Matt’s mental health to deteriorate, leading to multiple hospitalizations.
 In its settlement agreement, the school district agreed to create and implement new protections for transgender, non-binary and gender non-conforming students so they would not have to experience the discrimination, isolation and bullying Matt went through.

-Gender Justice, along with its partners The Alliance: State Advocates for Women’s Rights & Gender Equality, released an urgent warning about the role the crisis pregnancy center (CPC) industry is poised to play in a post-Roe United States—as a surveillance tool for the anti-abortion movement.
+Gender Justice, along with its partners at The Alliance: State Advocates for Women’s Rights & Gender Equality, released a study on CPCs and later followed up with an urgent warning about the role the crisis pregnancy center (CPC) industry is poised to play in a post-Roe United States—as a surveillance tool for the anti-abortion movement.
 The report exposed how CPCs, which are generally not medical facilities and therefore do not need to comply with medical privacy laws, are collecting sensitive medical and personal information from pregnant people and quietly funneling it to anti-abortion organizations.

 As a result of Gender Justice’s report, in August of 2022, Minnesota Attorney General Keith Ellison issued a consumer advisory warning highlighting these practices and advising pregnant people to do their own research before seeking out CPCs.